Sue Lyman

 Social emotional learning refers to acquiring the skills and necessary life habits to help an individual handle oneself and work with others successfully in a variety of relationships.
 Sanford Harmony is designed to build healthy relationships among students by having them engage in activities that promote understanding and respect.
 Students will work on skills related to diversity and inclusion, critical thinking, communication, problem solving and peer relationships.

-Joined Bright faculty in 2018
+Joined Bright faculty in 2023

-M.Ed., University of Virginia
+M.A., University of Memphis

 Recognizing that some students have an affinity for math and easily acquire math concepts, we acknowledge those students who are ready for a faster pace and more rigorous curriculum.
 The Math Academy offers this environment to students who meet eligibility criteria and ensures that accuracy and fluency of math skills are strengthened while students are challenged to meet their potential as mathematicians.
 Math Academy enhances all math instruction in third through fifth grade classrooms as it allows for all students to experience their math instruction with a reduced teacher-student ratio.